PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN: Point-Voxel Feature Set Abstraction for 3D Object Detection

-Our proposed RoI-grid pooling operation can aggregate much richer contextual information than the previous RoI-pooling/RoI-align operation \cite{shi2019pointrcnn,std2019yang,shi2020part}.
+Our proposed RoI-grid pooling operation can aggregate much richer contextual information than the previous RoI-pooling/RoI-align operation \citep{shi2019pointrcnn,std2019yang,shi2020part}.
 It is because a single keypoint can contribute to multiple RoI-grid points due to the overlapped neighboring balls of RoI-grid points, and their receptive fields are even beyond the RoI boundaries by capturing the contextual keypoint features outside the 3D RoI.
-In contrast, the previous state-of-the-art methods either simply average all point-wise features within the proposal as the RoI feature \cite{shi2019pointrcnn}, or pool many uninformative zeros as the RoI features because of the very sparse point-wise features \cite{shi2020part,std2019yang}.
+In contrast, the previous state-of-the-art methods either simply average all point-wise features within the proposal as the RoI feature \citep{shi2019pointrcnn}, or pool many uninformative zeros as the RoI features because of the very sparse point-wise features \citep{shi2020part,std2019yang}.

-\textbf{Proposal Refinement and Confidence Prediction.}~ Given the RoI feature extracted by the above RoI-grid pooling module, the refinement network learns to predict the size and location (\emph{i.e.} center, size and orientation) residuals relative to the 3D proposal box.
+\textbf{Proposal Refinement.} Given the above RoI-aligned features, the refinement network learns to predict the size and location (\emph{i.e.} center, size and orientation) residuals relative to the 3D proposal box.
 Two sibling sub-networks are employed for confidence prediction and proposal refinement.
 Each sub-network consists of a two-layer MLP and a linear prediction layer.
-We follow \cite{shi2020part} to conduct the IoU-based confidence prediction.
+We follow \citep{shi2020part} to conduct the IoU-based confidence prediction.
 The binary cross-entropy loss is adopted to optimize the IoU branch while the box residuals are optimized with smooth-L1 loss.